 - Historical or realized volatility is computed using past changes in the security.
 The historical volatility is often compared to the implied volatility to determine the difference.
 Implied volatility is almost always higher than historic volatility.

 - VIN and VIF are variable duration metrics created by the CBOE for use in calculating the VIX index.
 The “N” in VIN stands for “near”, and the “F” in VIF stands for “far.”
 The VIN is calculated from the next set of SPX monthly options to expire until there is less than 7 days left to expiration—then the expiration month after that is used.
 The VIF is calculated using the SPX options that expire the month after the VIN options.
 The switch in SPX options expirations used for VIN and VIF occurs on the Monday before the 3rd Friday of the month and sometimes glitches the VIX index.
+See this post for calculation details.

 - The Volatility Landscape—May 2013